The Sewing Lab:

 Drop-In Unlimited Passes

 Unlimited Passes are offered in the summer season.
-Unlimited pass purchase is closed for Summer 2025, but we will re-open pass purchase in Spring 2026.
+Unlimited pass purchase is closed for Summer 2025 and will not run for Summer 2026 due to our scheduled move.
+We hope to return with our unlimited pass in Summer 2027.

 The Unlimited Pass purchase is now closed for the Summer 2025 season and will reopen again in Spring 2026.